Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 #### Assessment Question

-Has the workload been benchmarked and performance tested for metrics such as CPU utilization, memory usage, storage IOPS, network throughput, latency, and response times prior to migrating to the Azure VMware Solution?
+Has the workload been benchmarked and performance tested for metrics such as CPU utilization, memory usage, storage IOPS, network throughput, latency, and response times before migrating to the Azure VMware Solution?

 ### Recommendations